-Imagine that you were in the market for a Harley-Davidson Motorcycle.
+Imagine that you were in the market for a Harley-Davidson motorcycle.
 Imagine that you found someone willing to sell one to you.
-Imagine that that person wanted to pretend that their Harley-Davidson Motorcycle was not a motorcycle but that it was, instead, a unicycle, an extremely noisy, pollution-causing unicycle.
+Imagine that that person wanted to pretend that their Harley-Davidson motorcycle was not a motorcycle but that it was, instead, a unicycle; an extremely noisy, pollution-causing unicycle.
 Perhaps it was this seller’s life-long dream to be a unicycle rider.
-Maybe they tried for many years to learn how to ride a unicycle but they were never able to do it.
+Maybe he tried for many years to learn how to ride a unicycle but he was never able to do it.
 Then, as a result of the emotional devastation that he suffered from not being able to accomplish this goal, he began to dissociate from reality.
 He began to think that all motorcycles were unicycles.
 He then bought a Harley-Davidson, learned to ride it, and believed that he had learned to ride a unicycle.

 Add-Backs Help You Avoid Taxes